Tail870/Windows-desktop-icons-manager/README.md

 REM Could be changed to a correct custom path. cd %~dp0
 ```
+By default during saving icons' layout *.reg file will be saved in script's location.
 You can change it to look like this:
 ```bat
 REM and cd to script's location.
 Just in case.